drupal-code-builder/drupal-code-builder/README.txt

 KNOWN ISSUES
 ------------
 * Can't set default values in PHP 5 for some strange reason
-* Nothing is done with the 'readable' name (or node types in general) yet.
+* Fieldsets in Opera look mondo bizarr-o

 CONTRIBUTORS
 ------------